Security guard: Australia

 All of this legislation was intended to enhance the integrity of the private security industry.

-All persons licensed to perform security activities are required to undertake a course of professional development in associated streams that are recognised nationally.
-This has not always been the case and the introduction of this requirement is expected to regulate the educational standards and knowledge base so that the particular job can be competently performed.
+All persons licensed to perform security activities are required to undertake a course of professional development in nationally recognised associated streams.
+This has not always been the case, and the introduction of this requirement is expected to regulate educational standards and knowledge bases to ensure the job can be performed competently.
 Strict requirements are laid down as to the type of uniform and badge used by security companies.
-Uniforms or badges that may be confused with a police officer are prohibited.
-Also, the use of the titles 'Security Police' or 'Private Detective' are unacceptable.
-While the term security guard is used by companies, government bodies and individuals, the term security officer is deemed more suitable.
+Uniforms or badges that may be confused with those of a police officer are prohibited.
+Also, the use of the titles 'Security Police' or 'Private Detective' is unacceptable.
+While the term "security guard" is used by companies, government bodies, and individuals, the term "security officer" is considered more appropriate.
 Bouncers use the title Crowd Controllers, and Store Detectives use the title Loss Prevention or Asset Protection Officers.
-Security Officers may carry firearms, handcuffs or batons where their role requires them to do so and then only when working and have the appropriate sub-class accreditation to their license.
+Security Officers may carry firearms, handcuffs, or batons where their role requires it, and only when working and with the appropriate sub-class accreditation on their license.